Valley United FC: History

 Valley United FC was founded in 2020 as Atletico Olympians FC and joined UPSL in the same year, as played in the Southwest Conference, Arizona Division.
 In the summer of 2021, the team also participated in 2021 NISA Independent Cup, as played in Southwest Region.
-In September 2021, the team announced they rebranded into the current name and then they joined NISA for the 2022 season.
-Valley United FC will be the first Latinos-owned National Independent Soccer Association club.
-The club will also take part for their first ever U.S. Open Cup for the 2022 edition.

-Valley United FC will be the third professional soccer team in Arizona alongside USL Championship side Phoenix Rising FC and USL1 club FC Tucson.

-Valley United FC U23, the reserve team, currently plays in the Southwest Region of the NISA Nation, at the 4th tier of American soccer.
+In September 2021, the team rebranded as "Valley United Football Club" and was accepted into the National Independent Soccer Association (NISA) for the 2022 season.
+Valley United FC was the first Latino-owned club in the nascent league.
+At the time of their founding, VUFC was one of three professional soccer teams in Arizona alongside USL Championship side Phoenix Rising FC and USL1 club FC Tucson.
+The club's reserve team, Valley United FC U23 participated in the Southwest Region of the NISA Nation, at an amateur soccer league sanctioned by the US Amateur Soccer Association.